flix/book/src/tail-recursion.md

     visit(n, 1)
 ```

-Here the `visit` function is tail recursive, hence Flix guarantees that it
-cannot overflow the stack.
+Here the `visit` function is tail recursive, hence it cannot overflow the stack.